samvera/browse-everything/README.md

 | auth_header        | Any headers that need to be added to the request in order to access the remote file. |
 | expires            | The expiration date/time of the specified URL.                                       |

-See spec/support/app/views/file_handler/index.html for an example use case.
+### Examples

+See `spec/support/app/views/file_handler/index.html` for an example use case.
+You can also run `rake app:generate` to create a fully-functioning demo app in `spec/internal` (though you will have to create `spec/internal/config/browse_everything.providers.yml` file with your own configuration info.)

 ## Contributing